2.4 Abuse, Neglect, Exploitation, and Misappropriation

 | Staff asks resident for money | Report possible exploitation | Treating it as a private friendship |

-On exam questions, the safest answer protects the resident, reports through the correct channel, and avoids personal investigation.
-A CNA never ignores a concern because the resident has dementia, because the accused staff member is popular, or because the unit is busy.
+On exam questions, the safest answer protects the resident, reports through the correct channel within the required time, and avoids personal investigation.
+A CNA never ignores a concern because the resident has dementia, because the accused coworker is popular, or because the unit is busy.

 A resident tells the CNA that a staff member borrowed money and promised to pay it back next payday.
 The resident seems worried about saying anything.
 What is the best CNA action?

-During rounds, a CNA finds a dependent resident in a wet brief, with the call light on the floor and lunch tray untouched across the room.
-The prior shift reported that the resident was fine.
+During rounds a CNA finds a dependent resident in a wet brief, the call light on the floor, and an untouched lunch tray across the room.
+The prior shift charted that the resident was 'fine.'
 What should the CNA do?